 The Malvern Hills (www.malvernhills.org.uk) have been described as a mountain range in miniature.
-The eight mile ridge, just above the College campus, contains some of the oldest rocks in Britain, offering dramatic views across a variety of landscapes.
+The eight mile ridge, just above Regents Theological College’s campus, contains some of the oldest rocks in Britain, offering dramatic views across a variety of landscapes.
 The hills form part of an “area of outstanding natural beauty” (AONB), with a rich cultural heritage of forts, castles and priories, set amongst the landscape of ancient woodland and wild commons.

-Students regularly walk over the 3000 acres of open countryside, from the quiet of the wooded slopes, to the highest point at Worcestershire Beacon.
+Regents students regularly walk over the 3000 acres of open countryside, from the quiet of the wooded slopes, to the highest point at the Worcester Beacon.
 The area is also well-known for its pure spring water that flows from the hills themselves.

-The College itself is surrounded by its own 35 acre woodland, with far reaching views across Herefordshire towards mid Wales, and we realise how important the countryside around us is to the holistic, pastoral and spiritual well-being and approach to student’s studies at Regents.
+Regents Theological College itself is surrounded by its own 35 acre woodland, with far reaching views across Herefordshire towards mid Wales; and we realise how important the surrounding countryside is to the holistic, pastoral and spiritual well-being to students’ studies at Regents.

-Regents is located at the foot of the Malvern Hills, in a designated “area of outstanding natural beauty” (AONB).
-Set in its own 35 acres estate, it is home to trees from all over the world, most being well over a hundred years old.
-With spectacular westerly views over Herefordshire towards the Welsh border, the grounds also feature several waterfalls from the Malvern springs, Baden-Powell’s cottage, a flat 5-a-side football pitch, and a heated open-air swimming pool.
+Regents Theological College is located at the foot of the Malvern Hills, in a designated “area of outstanding natural beauty” (AONB).
+Set in its own 35 acre estate, it is home to trees from all over the world, most being well over a hundred years old.
+With spectacular westerly views over Herefordshire towards the Welsh border, the grounds also feature several waterfalls from the Malvern springs, Lord Baden-Powell’s (founder of the Scouts) cottage, known as the Chief’s Shelter, a flat 5-a-side football pitch, and a heated open-air swimming pool.

 Regents dining room has a relaxed, contemporary feel, with outstanding views of the College grounds and the Malvern Hills.
 It serves a variety of meals, catering for students, college staff, and visitors, with menus designed to give a nutritious, balanced diet.

-Our food is rich in flavour and aromatic, changing on a daily basis to take advantage of the best locally sourced ingredients.
-Students are served breakfast, lunch and supper six days a week, with breakfast and lunch on Sunday’s, and we regularly cater for specific health-related and dietary needs.
-Tea and coffee are always available, and there are vending machines in the student lounges.
-The Sugar Loaf Café in the Arts Centre, serves light meals and refreshments, and is also a gathering point for students to relax.
+Our food is rich in flavour, and menu’s change on a daily basis to take advantage of the best locally sourced ingredients.
+Students are served breakfast, lunch and supper six days a week, with breakfast and lunch on Sunday’s, and we cater for specific health-related and dietary needs.
+Tea and coffee are always available, and there are also vending machines in the student lounges across the campus.
+The Sugarloaf Café in the Arts Centre, serves light meals and refreshments, and is also a gathering point where students can relax.

-Our “eatwell-studywell” initiative has done more than just put nutritional food on the menu.
+Our “eatwell-studywell” initiative does more than just put nutritional food on the menu.
 It continues to raise awareness of the value of healthy eating, and our on-going commitment to the holistic welfare of the College students and staff.